 Your thesis work may involve practical experiments in the laboratory or only using office computers.
 Regardless of the nature of your thesis work, you must do a risk assessment before commencing.
-The Risk Management Form has to be completed on-line via https://safesys.unsw.edu.au and signed off by you and approved by your supervisor.
+The Risk Management Form has to be completed on-line via https://safesys.unsw.edu.au, submitted by you, and approved by your supervisor.
 The system will generate a unique Risk Management Document Number for identification.

-Note that when you submit your thesis report, you will be asked to state your Risk Management Document Number and also, if applicable, to indicate that appropriate ethics approvals have been obtained.
+Note that when you submit your thesis report, you will be asked to state your Risk Management Form Document Number and also, if applicable, to indicate that appropriate ethics approvals have been obtained.
+Please refer to the UNSW Health & Safety website for information on how to complete a Risk Management Form, and on risks associated with certain tasks.
+If you are having trouble navigating the website, please contact the School's Health & Safety Advisor, Emilio Saliba.